videomorph-dev/videomorph/README.md

 $ sudo python3 setup.py install
 ```

-The preceding command doesn't install the requirements, so you'll have to install them manually.
+The preceding commands doesn't install the requirements, so you'll have to install them manually.

-On Debian based distros you can install it like this:
+On Debian based Linux distributions you can install VideoMorph by typing at your command-line:

 ```console
 $ sudo install.sh